Safeguarding

 • Southend University Hospital NHS Foundation Trust.

-The combined organisation provides acute, specialist and other health care services across three main hospital sites, community hospitals and other services.
+The combined organisation has over 17,000 members of staff and provides acute, specialist and other health care services across three main hospital sites, community hospitals and other services.

 Supply chains